Skip to main content

 Full-time: Can be completed in as few as seven semesters or 3 years

-Required Online DSW Program Coursework
+Required DSW Program Coursework

 We invite prospective students to review the required coursework here.